sylvainhalle/textidote/Readme.md

 - The first heading of a document should be the one with the highest level.
   For example, if a document contains sections, the first section cannot be preceded by a sub-section. [sh:secorder]
+- There should not be a jump down between two non-successive section levels (e.g. a `\section` followed by a `\subsubsection` without a `\subsection` in between). [sh:secskip]

 ### Hard-coding

 - Figures should not refer to hard-coded local paths. [sh:relpath]
 - Do not refer to sections, figures and tables using a hard-coded number.
-  Use \ref instead. [sh:hcfig, sh:hctab, sh:hcsec, sh:hccha]
+  Use `\ref` instead. [sh:hcfig, sh:hctab, sh:hcsec, sh:hccha]
 - You should not break lines manually in a paragraph with `\\`.
 Either start a new paragraph or stay in the current one. [sh:nobreak]
-- If you are writing a research paper, do not force page breaks with `\newpage`. [sh:nonp]
+- If you are writing a research paper, do not hard-code page breaks with `\newpage`. [sh:nonp]

 ### LaTeX subtleties